23andMe is the leading genealogical testing company that also offers DNA health testing.

 A predisposition means you are more likely to develop it than most people, but it’s still only a chance.

 The test includes four sets of reports: genetic health risk reports, wellness reports, trait reports, and carrier status reports.

 It’s very important to remember that the health testing is only the first step in identifying a health issue.

-You should never rely on these reports to provide medical advice, but you can use them to start a conversation with your doctor.
+You should never rely on these reports to provide medical advice, but you can use them to start a conversation with your doctor or a genetic counselor.

-These reports will tell you if you are at risk for certain hereditary conditions.
+These genetic testing reports will tell you if you are at increased risk for certain hereditary conditions.

 Genetic health risks include such things as a predisposition for age-related macular degeneration (leading to very poor eyesight as you get older), Parkinson’s disease, or late-onset Alzheimer’s disease.

 Again, early detection is critical in effective treatment, so knowing you are at risk can make a huge difference.